About Kaiun Wellness

 Dr. Katherine Nordell Fort

-Katherine offers individual counseling, supervision, consultation, and nutrition and wellness coaching.
+Katherine offers individual and couples counseling, supervision, consultation, and nutrition and wellness coaching.

 Katherine is fascinated by the mind-body connection and keenly aware of the brain’s ability to help or hinder the connection with one’s physical, mental, and emotional strength.
 Katherine’s approach to counseling is to listen, see, and connect with her clients.
 By deeply listening to their lived experience, she is able to identify internal strength and resilience – and foster growth.
 Learn more about Katherine here.